perlDreamer/WebService-Shippo/README.txt

         }

 DESCRIPTION
-    While Shippo do offer official API clients for a bevy of *major* languages, the venerable Perl is not in that list.
+    Shippo offer official API clients for a bevy of *major* languages, though the venerable Perl is not in that list.
 This client is a community offering that attempts to correct that omission.

 FULL API DOCUMENTATION